whoward/docs/markdown/reference/common_errors.md

 ###Test did not see a new command for 90 seconds.
 Timing out

-This error is shown for automated tests where Sauce Labs didn't receive a new command from your Selenium script in over 90 seconds (the default length of this timeout.)
+This error is shown when Sauce Labs doesn't receive a new command from your Selenium script in more than 90 seconds (the timeout's default length.)

 Using the previously shown graph as a reference, this would happen if **step number 5 never happened**.
-Without such timeout, any tests that lack a proper session ending request (generally rendered as a call to `driver.quit()` or `browser.stop()`), would keep running forever, consuming all test minutes available in your account.
+Without such a timeout, any tests that lack a proper session ending request (generally rendered as a call to `driver.quit()` or `browser.stop()`) will keep running forever, consuming all test minutes available in your account.

-The most common cause for this happening is customers' **test scripts crashing, getting forcefully interrupted or loosing connectivity**.
+The most common cause for this is customers' **test scripts crashing, getting forcefully interrupted or loosing connectivity**.

-A less common but still possible cause is tests legitimately needing more than 90 seconds to come up with a new command to send to Sauce for execution in the browser.
-This would most often happen if **network or disk IO is done between selenium API calls** (DB queries, local file reads or changes.)
+A less common but still possible cause is tests legitimately needing more than 90 seconds to send a new command to the browser.
+This happens most often when **network or disk IO occurs in between selenium API calls in your tests** (DB queries, local file reads or changes.)

-If that's the case, our `idle-timeout` desired capability can be used to have Sauce wait longer for further commands from your end.
+If that's the case, our `idle-timeout` desired capability can be used to modify Sauce's wait time for further commands.
 Check our [idle-timeout docs](https://docs.saucelabs.com/reference/test-configuration/#idle-test-timeout) for more details on this.

 ###Selenium took too long to run your command

-This error is shown for automated tests where Sauce Labs didn't receive a response from Selenium to your command in 5 minutes (the default length of this timeout.)
+This error is shown when Sauce Labs doesn't receive a response from Selenium to your Script's last command in more than 5 minutes (the timeout's default length.)

 Using the previously shown graph as a reference, this would happen if **step number 3 never happened**.
-Without such timeout, any tests in which the Selenium, Appium server or browser crashed; would keep running forever, consuming all test minutes available in your account.
+Without such a timeout, any tests in which the Selenium, Appium server or browser crashes would keep running forever, consuming all test minutes available in your account.

 The most common causes for this are **unresponsive javascript in your